 As they walked up to the house, Marissa looked up.
 “This is such a beautiful home.
-I know you’re not selling it, but do you mind if I walk around and meet you in back?
+I know you’re not selling it, but do you mind if I walk around and meet you out back?
 I’d love to take a closer look.”

 “Of course,” Moira replied.
 “Let me get you a glass and I’ll see you on the terrace.”

 Marissa nodded and started walking towards the front, while Moira stopped in the kitchen for a glass, then went outside to see Gabbi and Emma.
 “Marissa is going to join us for a daiquiri.”
 Moira said, “so be nice.”

 Gabbi made a face, then said, “I’m always nice.
 Aren’t I, Emma?”

 Emma tried not to laugh and almost choked on her daiquiri.
 “Sure, definitely a people person.”